NCAS-CMS/cfdm/docs/source/installation.rst

 **Python versions**
 -------------------

-cfdm works for Python 2.7 and Python 3.
+cfdm works for Python version 2.7 and versions 3.5 or newer.

 ----